 Field Trip Length: 2 hours (we will be working through recess)

 Facilitator will arrive approximately ½ hour before start time for set up.

-- 5 large tables with chairs for the groups to work around.
+- 5 or 6 large tables with chairs for the groups to work around (one for each group).

 - 1 large table or counter space for our materials.